hashicorp/consul/website/content/README.md

 - `secure-mesh`
 - `upgrade`

-These folders are organized into two groups that are not literal to the directory structure.
+These folders are organized into two groups that are _not literal_ to the directory structure, but are reflected in the navigation bar.

 - **Operations**.
 User actions, workflows, and goals related to installing and operating Consul as a long-running daemon on multiple nodes in a network.
 - **Service networking**.
 User actions, workflows, and goals related to implementing networking solutions for application workloads.